vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Get NSX Manager audit logs.

 ## nwfabric
-Working with Network Fabric Configuration
+Working With Network Fabric Configuration
 =====

 ### /2.0/nwfabric/configure
-Working with Network Virtualization Components and VXLAN
+Working With Network Virtualization Components and VXLAN
 ---
 Cluster preparation can be broken down into the following:
   * Install VIB and non-VIB related action: Before any per-host config